-- C. Exceptions to the maximum height standard are stated below: - 1.
-Exceptions to the maximum structure height in the RMF and RHD zones are designated on the official zoning map by a dash and a height listed after the zone map symbol (i.e., ((CB)) RHD-150).
+- C. Exceptions to the maximum height standard are stated below: - Exceptions to the maximum structure height in the RMF and RHD zones are designated on the official zoning map by a dash and a height listed after the zone map symbol (i.e., ((CB)) RHD-150).
 Changes to the height limits in the RMF and RHD zones require a rezone.
-Height limits are ((thirty feet,)) thirty-five feet, forty feet, fifty-five feet, seventy feet, or one hundred fifty feet depending on location. - 2.
-In RMF and RHD zones where the maximum structure height is thirty-five feet, pitched roof structures are allowed an additional fifteen feet above the maximum height standard stated in Table 17C.110-3, provided that the roof: - a. incorporates pitched roof forms having slopes between 4:12 and 12:12; and - b. is a gabled or hipped roof, which may include dormers (see Figure 17C.110-A).
+Height limits are ((thirty feet,))

+- thirty-five feet, forty feet, fifty-five feet, seventy feet, or one hundred fifty feet depending on location. - 2.
+In RMF and RHD zones where the maximum structure height is thirty-five feet, pitched roof structures are allowed an additional fifteen feet above the maximum height standard stated in Table 17C.110-3, provided that the roof incorporates all of the following: - a. pitched roof forms having slopes between 4:12 and 12:12; and - a minimum of one roof plane that intersects the maximum height plane (see Figure 17C.110-A for eligible examples); and - establishes sense of "top" per SMC 17C.110.455.

-Figure 17C.110-A: Roof Types Eligible for Height Exception.
+Figure 17C.110-A: Roof Type Examples for Height Exception.